VasuBhakt/voiceAssistant/README.md

 ## 🤓 Fun Fact

-Such a dull name because I named it in a rush, plan to change it later!
+ - Such a dull name because I named it in a rush, plan to change it later!
+ - This project is for educational purposes, therefore I cannot afford a paid model.
+Requesting Google for a better API.
+Please.